ArulGnani/quiz-app-frontend/README.md

-This is a quiz application for my college event, all the result from this page will be send an admin page where admin's can view users's score in the quiz
+This is a quiz application for my college event, all the result from this page will be send to admin page where admin's can view users's score in real time.

 this is client-part of the quiz-app
   - URL : https://quiz-v1.netlify.com/